Innarticles/Innarticles.github.io/_posts/2019-05-18-Adding-Custom-fields-and-methods-to-jsonapi-resource.md

 title: Adding Custom fields and methods to jsonapi resources
 ---
 ### The problem
-Recently, I have attempted to completely switch to [www.jsonapi.org](JsonAPI) specification for all my API-only rails projects.
+Recently, I have attempted to completely switch to [JsonAPI](www.jsonapi.org) specification for all my API-only rails projects.
-To achieve these with ease, I use [www.github.com/cerebris/jsonapi-resources](Jsonapi resources gem).
-This gem is very handy to use and get's you configured for JsonAPI specs in to time.
-But sometimes, its not clear how to do what you would normally easily do if you are not using the tool.
+To achieve these with ease, I use [Jsonapi resources gem](www.github.com/cerebris/jsonapi-resources).
+This gem is very handy to use and get's you configured for JsonAPI specs in no time.
+But sometimes, its not clear how to do what you would normally do if you are not using the tool.
-One of those issue is image uploads or adding more custom fields to the json objects from the ActiveRecords being serialized.
-I will show you my solution to the later challenge.
+One of those issues is adding custom fields to the json objects from the ActiveRecords being serialized.
+I will show you my solution to the this challenge.

 ### Solution
 Given a user model: